xtXu/notebook/NumericalOptimization/bfgs_method.md

 + Negative sub-grad does not descent
 + Curvature can be vary large

-**When applying strong wolfe condition to nonsmooth function,** the strong curvature condition
+**When applying strong wolfe condition to nonsmooth function,** it may be unable to meet the strong curvature condition, since there is no $\alpha$ where the gradient is close to 0.
 ![](../Resources/bfgs_method_img_5.png)
+Therefore, **we should use weak wolfe condition.**

+Generally for smooth function, we use interpolation to search the step size that meets the weak wolfe conditions.